Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 Unfortunately, there’s nothing you can do to get more Challenge offers.
 DoorDash doesn’t say exactly how they offer Challenges, so you’ll have to wait and hope a Challenge comes your way.

-You can get a signup bonus in some cities for becoming a new Dasher.
-Bonuses are typically a cash referral bonus and an earnings guarantee.
+You can get a signup bonus in some cities.
+Bonuses are typically a cash referral bonus or an earnings guarantee.

 How to get a bonus when you sign up

-To be eligible for the new-Dasher referral bonus, sign up using a referral link or input a referral code in the application.
+To be eligible for a signup bonus, sign up using a referral code from another Dasher, or a referral link.

-If you know someone who Dashers, ask them for their referral code.
-Both of you may get a bonus.
+If you know someone who dashes, ask them for their referral code.
+Both of you may get a bonus if you sign up with the code and complete the required number of deliveries.
+You can also find codes online in driver forums and Facebook groups.

 Bonus availability varies, so not every Dasher will get a bonus for signing up.